chatsimple

 Do you receive all of your fines?

-It sounds obvious but do all of your vehicle suppliers, finance houses, leasing firms and rental company suppliers have your current address?
-And, in a post- Covid era, are you still occupying those offices regularly enough to ensure that you are getting all post promptly?
+It sounds obvious but do all of your vehicle suppliers, finance providers, leasing firms and rental company suppliers have your current address?
+In a post-Covid era, are you still occupying those offices regularly enough to ensure that you are getting all post promptly?
+In this article we highlight some easily actionable ideas to help protect you from the risks of PCNs.

-What about fines that your suppliers are required to pay such as Humber Bridge or Tyne Tunnel offences that are not assignable?
+What about fines that your suppliers are required to pay such as Humber Bridge, London Congestion Charge or Tyne Tunnel offences that are not assignable?

 How are your suppliers notifying you about those fines?
 Some moving traffic violations are never assignable or only when the agreement length fits certain criteria.
 For example, many bus lane offences in London or the London Congestion Charge all rely on the length of the agreement to decide if they can be reassigned.
 Many suppliers use email to notify you about PCNs but do they always notify you when they pay the fine and subsequently invoice you?